Contrast-Security-OSS/docs/content/user/ui/settings/Exclusions.md

 * **These URLs** (allows regex): You can specify a set of URLs to which to apply the exclusion.

-* **Wildcard “.*”** is acceptable substitute for listing all URLs.
+* **Wildcard “ .* ”** is an acceptable substitute for listing all URLs.

 ### Code

-Code (allows regex) allows you to specify a list of method signatures.
+Choosing **Code** (allows regex) will allow you to specify a list of method signatures.
 Any findings involving these methods will be suppressed.
 The entire method signature must be present and not include a trailing parameter definition or any other extra characters.
 For example:

-* If you have a method **doLegacySecurity()** inside a class called **com.acme.OldSecurity** that is being reported for using insecure cryptographic algorithms, you can ignore it by entering this line into the exclusion code block:
+* If you have a method ```doLegacySecurity()``` inside a class called ```com.acme.OldSecurity``` that is being reported for using insecure cryptographic algorithms, you can ignore it by entering this line into the exclusion code block:

       com.acme.OldSecurity.doLegacySecurity